Locations:

 How much magnesium do you need?

-The National Institutes of Health (NIH) suggests the following recommended dietary allowances for magnesium in adults.
-Note that recommendations for people who are pregnant will vary from these numbers.
+The National Institutes of Health (NIH) suggests the following recommended dietary allowances for magnesium in adults, based on sex recorded at birth.
+Note that recommendations vary if you're pregnant.

 Age